 EMG + EMS: Tracking and Stimulating Movement

 Currently, there are a number of challenges in using systems like this, including targeting the exact movement you want, isolating specific movements (as not to end up with additional, simultaneous, unwanted movements), and setting up the system (which currently requires an expert).
 I am working to overcome these challenges, combining EMS (muscle writing, per se), with EMG (muscle reading).
 This enables us to automatically setup the system and learn which electrodes to target to achieve desired movements.

 Veritaps: Detecting Lying on Mobile Devices

 We use mobile devices for increasing amounts of our communication.
-Previous work has shown that we can use the sensors on these devices to detect stress, boredom, and other emotional states.
+Previous work has shown that we can use the sensors on these devices, alongside machine learning models, to detect stress, boredom, and other emotional states.
 But can we detect lying with these sensors?
 Language processing allows us to identify lying in longer pieces of text, but mobile communication often involves short responses, emoji, or just box tapping.
 So can we detect lying for individual swipes and taps?
 We built three custom apps and gathered a lot of user data through Amazon's Mechanical Turk (online crodworking platform).
 We found that truths can be easily identified, while lies are harder to identify.
 But the results do allow labelling communications with prompts when it cannot be identified as immediately true, encouraging the recipient to double check, or ask further questions.

 PowerShake: Mobile Power Sharing